johnpuddephatt/zerowaste/src/posts/2022-10-04-announcing-the-leeds-winter-coat-appeal.md

 ## How can you get involved?

-The appeal will launch on October 10th and it will run until November 14th.
-During that time, you will be able to donate your unwanted coats (and gloves, hats and scarfs) at the following donation points located across the city -

-* Holt Park Leisure Centre, Holtdale Approach, Leeds LS16 7RX
+The appeal will launch on October 10th and it will run until November 13th.
+During that time, you will be able to donate your unwanted coats (and gloves, hats and scarfs) at the following donation points located across the city -Holt Park Leisure Centre, Holtdale Approach, Leeds LS16 7RX

 * Wetherby Leisure Centre, Lodge Lane, Wetherby LS22 5FN
 * Garforth Leisure Centre, Ninelands Lane, Garforth LS25 1NX
 * Morley Leisure Centre, Queensway, LS27 9JP